jckaren1124/Bikesharing/README.md

 CitiBike is a successful bikesharing business that allows users to rent bicycles on a short-term basis as a mode of transportation to their next destination.
 Bikesharing data in New York City from August 2019 was obtained for analysis to determine if this bikeshare program would be effective in Des Moines, Iowa.

 ## Results
 Based on our analysis from worksheet "Checkout Times by User," it appears that the maximum amount of time users occupy a bike is five minutes at a time.
-Majority of customers rent the bike within a 30 minute period, and a sharp bike return rate after five minutes.
+Majority of customers rent the bike within a 30 minute period.
 According to worksheet "Checkout Times by Gender," both male and female users generally have the same rental pattern of peaking at around five to six minutes while users of unknown gender plateau at seven to twenty-five minutes.
 It can also be seen that male users represent the majority of all customers in the bikesharing data.

 ![image](https://user-images.githubusercontent.com/89353378/147806119-7480a8c2-6da5-4745-aeae-de2ece187f63.png)